anton-shevchook/react-blog-example/README.md

 So let's start of of something basic.
 Our Blog can have:
 - 3 simple, static html pages, Home, About, Contact.
-- it will have Header and Footer present on every page.
+- *Header and Footer* are present on every page.
-- we will have Post Archive page, which will have list view of posts.
+- *Post Archive page*, which will have list view of posts.
-- we will also have Single Post view, that will be showing detailed info of the post.
+- *Single Post view*, that will be showing detailed info of the post.
-- there will be admin page, where user can create, update, delete posts.
+- *Admin page*, where user can create, update, delete posts.
-- there will also be login page, where user would be able to login as admin.
+- *Login page*, where user would be able to login as admin.

 And that's it.

+## Thinking in depth

+Let's give more thought about previously mentioned parts of the blog.
+- All the pages should be done in react components.
+- Navigation between pages, Header, Footer should be done using React Router library.
+- As we don't use our database, we will be retrieving posts from fake API and rendering their list in Post Archive page.
+- On the Single Post view we will be retrieving info only about one particular post, also from API.
+- Our CRUD actions will be implemented by creating state, state management functions, filling state with posts fetched from API and propagating them down to components via props.
+- Admin page will have it's own nested navigation, done with React Router.
+- Login page will be using authentication mechanism.

+## Chosing our tools

+Each feature should be done with additional specific technology, library or function.
+Based on what we previously mentioned, lets define what we need to use:

+- React Router, for page navigation, redirects.
+- Javascript Fetch API, for retrieving data from API.
+- React Hooks and props for state management.
+- Authentication Mechanism for login into system.

+## Project Phases

+Having all that information, now we can divide our project into development phases.
+Each phase will be combination of Project Part we are creating and Technology(library) we are using for it.

 ### `yarn start`